The discovery of cheese by our ancestors is by accident (albeit a happy one) since there were no science back then.

 1919

-Cabot Creamery, the farmer-owned New England dairy famed for its cheddar, is founded in Vermont.
+Cabot Creamery, the farmer-owned New England dairy famed for its cheddar, was founded in Vermont.

 1937

-Kraft Dinner first mac-and-cheese boxed product consisting of noodles with a package of grated cheese attached made its debut in the United States.
+Kraft Dinner’s first mac-and-cheese boxed product consisting of noodles with a package of grated cheese attached made its debut in the United States.

 1964

-The United States was introduced to Swiss fondue in The New York World’s Fair – the tradition of enjoying crusty bread dipped in warm, luscious melted Alpine cheese.
+The United States was introduced to Swiss fondue at The New York World’s Fair – the tradition of enjoying crusty bread dipped in warm, luscious melted Alpine cheese.

 1970s to 1980s

-Powerful women like Judy Schad (Capriole), Mary Keene (Cypress Grove), Alison Hooper (Vermont Butter and Cheese), and Laura Chenel (Laura Chenel’s Chèvre) pioneer a new era in American cheesemaking.
+Powerful women like Judy Schad (Capriole), Mary Keene (Cypress Grove), Alison Hooper (Vermont Butter and Cheese), and Laura Chenel (Laura Chenel’s Chèvre) pioneered a new era in American cheesemaking.

 2018